 My Research

-I'm interested in a whole lot of things.
-Most of them could be summed up by saying that I'm interested in how the mind works.
+I'm interested in a whole lot of things (you could tell this by how many department affiliations I am collecting—I’m at 6 [and dear God CUNY doesn’t have courtesy appointments so pray for me.
+As I write this I had 4 faculty meetings in 24 hours]).
+Anyway, most of my work could be summed up by saying that I'm interested in how the mind works.
 This interest manifests itself in the study of cognitive architecture.
 A cognitive architecture would offer a specification of a) what the different faculties of the mind are and how they operate, b) how the different faculties interact (or fail to interact), and c) a specification of the representational medium of thought.
 That's a lot to ask for, and no doubt pretty much every theory and model I'll offer will turn out to be wrong in some serious ways.
 But hopefully, they'll be wrong in interesting and illuminating ways.
 Alas, cognitive science is not for those who demand that the questions they pose get answered in their lifetime.
 Anyway that’s all a little high level.
 More specifics below.

 Belief: